I'm a software developer with a great interest in data analysis and statistics.

 E.g. Apache Hive for data warehousing, Apache Pig for querying the Big Data, Apache Drill, Apache Impala, Apache Spark SQL and Presto and so many.

-Apache SystemML, Apache Mahout and Apache Spark’s MLlib are very useful for applying various machine learning algorithm to the data.
+Apache SystemML, Apache Mahout and Apache Spark’s MLlib are very useful for applying various machine learning algorithms to the data.

 It runs on top of Hadoop and supports HiveQL to query Big Data.